 The balance sheet projection process balances aggregate business line requests for unsecured funding against Treasury's assessment of the projected balance sheet, funding requirements and capacity for the Company to raise unsecured financing.
 The ALCO will review and make recommendations to the Board with respect to the approval of funding plans including allocation of funding limits to business lines.
-This ensures that business activities do not impose an unknown strain on the Company's ability to source adequate liquidity in normal business conditions, and allows Treasury to plan and sustain appropriate levels of liquidity risk monitoring, Treasury looks at the short- and long-term currency mismatch horizons in accordance with the Board's guideline.
+This ensures that business activities do not impose an unknown strain on the Company's ability to source adequate liquidity in normal business conditions, and allows Treasury to plan and sustain appropriate levels of liquidity in anticipation of business line funding usage.
+As part of funding liquidity risk monitoring, Treasury looks at the short- and long-term currency mismatch horizons in accordance with the Board's guideline.